Carl Otto Lampland

 Carl Otto Lampland (December 29, 1873 – December 14, 1951) was an American astronomer.
 He was involved with both of the Lowell Observatory solar system projects, observations of the planet Mars and the search for Planet X.

+The Lampland Martian crater and Lampland Lunar crater are named in his honor.

 Biography

 Carl Otto Lampland was born near Hayfield in Dodge County, Minnesota.
 He was born into a family of ten children.
 Both his father Ole Helliksen Lampland (1834–1914) and his mother Berit Gulliksdatter Skartum (1850–1943) were born in Norway.

 He was educated first at Valparaiso Normal School in Valparaiso, Indiana, where he earned a B.S. degree in 1899.
 He then studied at Indiana University Bloomington, where he received a B.A. degree in astronomy in 1902, an M.A. in 1906, and an honorary LL.D in 1930.

 He first went to Lowell Observatory in 1902 when invited by Percival Lowell and Lampland was closely involved with Lowell in planetary observation.
 He designed cameras used for astronomy and also designed and maintained telescopes, including resilvering the mirror of the 40 in telescope.
 He also constructed thermocouples and used them to measure temperatures of planets.
 He won the Royal Photographic Society Medal in 1905 for the camera which he designed for the 24-inch Clark telescope.
 Together with William Coblentz, he measured large differences between the day and night temperatures on Mars which implied a thin Martian atmosphere.
 He discovered the asteroid 1604 Tombaugh.
 In 1907 Lampland and Lowell won a Royal Photographic Society exhibition medal for their photographs of Mars.